 A used car typically costs less than a new one of the same kind, but it can still be a significant investment.
-The average price of a used car was $20,084 as of the third quarter of 2018, according to a report from Edmunds.
+The average price of a used car was $21,558 in July 2020, according to a report from Edmunds.

 To find a good deal and loan terms, it helps to do some homework.
 Here are some of the key steps to take when you buy a used car.

 - Determine a fair price